okpalan/curios-components/README.md

 ## Conclusion

-The Draft Components library serves as a foundation for developers and UI designers to tackle challenges collaboratively and coherently. 🚀 By systematically addressing UI problems and adhering to shared standards, we can create a polished final product that effectively meets user needs. 💪
+The Curios Components library serves as a foundation for developers and UI designers to tackle challenges collaboratively and coherently. 🚀 By systematically addressing UI problems and adhering to shared standards, we can create a polished final product that effectively meets user needs. 💪